U gebruikt een verouderde browser. Wij raden u aan een upgrade van uw browser uit te voeren naar de meest recente versie.

 RESFIA+D: Stories from sustainably competent professionals

-During follow-up discussions of RESFIA+D assessments, it regularly emerged that participants would like to see some concrete examples of professionals who had exemplarily expressed certain competences in their work.
-This would make those competences more concrete for them.
+During follow-up discussions of RESFIA+D assessments, it regularly emerged that participants would like to see some concrete examples of professionals who had exemplarily expressed certain competences in their work, making those competences more concrete for them.

 In response, Niko Roorda wrote a book in which, for each of the six general competences, and for each of the corresponding performances, a professional was found who indeed expressed that performance in an outstanding way.
 They were interviewed by Roorda, and their reports were provided with commentaries.
 The result is the Dutch book De Zeven Competenties van de Duurzame Professionalwhich is outlined elsewhere on this website.

-The book also presents a range of disciplinary competences, as a result of a considerable number of professionals explaining how they employ their specific sustainability competences linked to their profession in their work.
+The book also presents a range of disciplinary competences, based considerable number of professionals explaining how they employ specific sustainability competences linked to their profession in their work.

 The desire then arose to have such a book in English as well.
 For that purpose, Roorda approached his American colleague Anouchka Rachelson, who interviewed professionals in the United States and Canada.